The theme for the 2020 conference is: Elementary Civics

 Patty Shelton and Amber Anderson - Celilo Falls Curriculum

 Speakers from the Mockingbird Society representing homeless youth

 Time in the museum to visit Step into my Shoes Migration Station as well as labs and history boxes!

 Location and Date

-As presenters upload documents from their sessions, they will be available here.
+As our 2019 presenters upload documents from their sessions, we will make them available here.
 Many presenters work on their sessions right up until the day of the conference, so come back after you attend the conference in February.